PatrickMathina/news_App/README.md

-# news_App
+# My_news_app
-This is a news android application
+This is a news android application built with RetrofitAPI